 - Preheat oven to 350 °F.

-- In a large bowl, mix 2 C rolled oats, ½ C shredded coconut, 2 tbsp maple syrup, 1 tsp ground cinnamon and ½ C walnuts (if using raw walnuts).
+- In a large bowl, mix rolled oats, shredded coconut, maple syrup, ground cinnamon and walnuts (if using raw walnuts).2 cups rolled oats, ½ cup shredded coconut, 2 tablespoons maple syrup, 1 teaspoon ground cinnamon, ½ cup walnuts

 - Prep a baking tray by covering it with a silicone baking mat or parchment paper.
 Spread the oat mixture in an even layer across your baking tray.